How To Run FEDS on DPS

-This doc explains how to define a new region, how to customize which settings it uses, how to run a region using the manual v3 workflow, and how to create a new scheduled job for your region.
+This doc explains how to define a new region (e.g. CONUS, RussiaEast, etc.) to run FEDS on, how to customize which settings it uses, how to run a region manually using the manual v3 workflow, and how to create a new scheduled job to continue updating your new region in NRT if neccessary.

 Defining a New Region